The 18 Best Places to See Fall Foliage in the USA

 When to see fall foliage: Early to late October

-In autumn, the thickly forested peaks that slope down to the Atlantic in Acadia National Park are a colorful contrast to the blue sea.
-Some of the most photogenic views of the park’s craggy coastline can only be appreciated from a boat, but you won’t see its blueberry bushes turn lipstick red or the sumac flame scarlet unless you hike one of the park’s more than 100 trails.
+In autumn, the thickly forested peaks that slope down to the Atlantic in Acadia National Park are a stark contrast to the blue sea.
+You can appreciate photogenic views of the park’s craggy coastline from a boat, but you won’t see its blueberry bushes turn lipstick red or the sumac flame scarlet unless you hike one of the park’s more than 150 miles of trail.

-The area’s best view is from the Blue Hill Overlook atop Cadillac Mountain—which at 1,529 feet is the tallest peak on the East Coast—and it’s worth the seven-mile round-trip hike for a look.
-Toward the base of the mountain (just off Park Loop Road), the 187-acre Jordan Pond provides a wash of color against two rounded hills known as the Bubbles, which offer a spectacular view of a multi-hued treeline in the backdrop.
+The area’s best view is from the Blue Hill Overlook atop the 1,530-foot Cadillac Mountain, and it’s worth the seven-mile round-trip hike for a look.
+Toward the base of the mountain (just off Park Loop Road), the 187-acre Jordan Pond offers a spectacular view of a multi-hued treeline against two rounded hills known as the Bubbles.
 For a truly classic fall color experience, take a horse-drawn carriage ride through the park and listen to the hooves clop over fallen leaves.

 Sure, you could book a hotel in nearby Bar Harbor.
 But if you prefer to spend your entire weekend out in the wild, book a luxurious, glamping-style tent at Under Canvas Acadia, where guests can sleep and make s’mores en plein aire, all without forgoing any creature comforts (such as a comfortable bed, clean showers, or wood-burning fireplaces).

-California wine country autumn landscape.
-Colorful fall grape leaves in gold, orange and red cover rows of terraced vines.
+Grape leaves in gold, orange, and red cover rows of terraced vines.

 Enjoy the scenery of Sonoma County, which is home to more than 400 wineries.